-The Wisconsin winter wheat crop remains 3 weeks (developmentally) ahead of where we were at this time last year.
-If this progress continues we can realistically be cutting dry wheat in southern WI by July 1st.
+The Wisconsin winter wheat crop remains 10 days to 2 weeks (developmentally) ahead of where we were at this time last year.
+If this progress continues we can realistically be cutting dry wheat in southern WI by July 4th.
 Couple that with Nov.
-CBOT soybean contracts at \$12.81 (5/22/12) and though still risky we can start to pencil out a potential profit for WI growers to double crop soybeans in 2012.
+CBOT soybean contracts at \$13.93 (6/14/21) and though still risky we can start to pencil out a potential profit for WI growers to double crop soybeans in 2021.

 The first two questions growers considering double crop soybean will likely ask are "What can be done to expedite wheat harvest" and "Can I apply glyphosate or some other desiccant to my winter wheat to aid in dry down?"
 First read the label of any product you intend to use to make sure the application is legal.
 If the product is labeled, read the application timing information and understand how to properly stage the wheat plant prior to application.
-Below is subsection taken from the Roundup WeatherMax label.
+Below is subset taken from the Roundup WeatherMax label.

-Preharvest (feed barley and wheat only)
+Preharvest (Feed Barley and Wheat Only)

-USE INSTRUCTION: This product provides weed control when applied prior to harvest of feed barley and wheat.
-For feed barley, apply after the hard-dough stage and when the grain contains 20 percent moisture or less.
-For wheat, apply after the hard-dough stage of grain (30 percent or less grain moisture).
+USE INSTRUCTIONS: This product provides weed control when applied prior to harvest of feed barley or wheat.
+For feed barley, apply after the hard-dough stage when grain moisture is 20 percent or less.
+For wheat, apply after the hard-dough stage when grain moisture is 30 percent or less.
 Stubble may be grazed immediately after harvest.
+Apply this product in 10 to 20 gallons of water per acre when using ground application equipment and in 3 to 10 gallons of water per acre when using aerial application equipment.

-PRECAUTIONS, RESTRICTIONS: Do not apply more than 22 fluid ounces of this product per acre.
-Allow 7 days between application and harvest or grazing.
-Preharvest application is not recommended for barley or wheat grown for seed, as a reduction in germination or vigor may occur.
+RESTRICTIONS: Do not apply more than 22 fluid ounces of this product per acre for preharvest application.
+Allow a minimum of 7 days between application and harvest or grazing